periodo/periodo-client/README.md

 To build a standalone version of the client which can be run from a static web directory, run `make production`.

 Run `make test` to run all tests.
-Because we use ES6/ES2017 features like arrow functions and `async`/`await`, you must have Node 8+ installed.
+Because we use recent JavaScript features like `async`/`await` and object rest/spread, you must have Node 11+ installed.

 # Layout of this project